-1) Profit Participating Deferred Shares ("PPDS") are perpetual instruments with no maturity date or right to repayment other than on a winding-up, in the event of which, the PPDS would rank below claims in respect of subordinated noteholders, depositors, creditors, investing members of the Group and PIBS holders.
-Further details about PPDS are provided in Note 27 to the 2016 Annual Report and Accounts.

-- 2) Permanent Interest Bearing Shares ("PIBS") are unsecured deferred shares and rank behind the claims of all subordinated noteholders, depositors, creditors and investing members of the Group.
-Further details about PIBS are provided in Note 25 to the 2016 Annual Report and Accounts.
+- 1) Profit Participating Deferred Shares ("PPDS") are perpetual instruments with no maturity date or right to repayment other than on a winding-up, in the event of which, the PPDS would rank below claims in respect of subordinated noteholders, depositors, creditors, investing members of the Group and PIBS holders.
+Further details about PPDS are provided in Note 25 to the 2017 Annual Report and Accounts. - 2) Permanent Interest Bearing Shares ("PIBS") are unsecured deferred shares and rank behind the claims of all subordinated noteholders, depositors, creditors and investing members of the Group.
+Further details about PIBS are provided in Note 23 to the 2017 Annual Report and Accounts.
 Under CRD IV PIBS are treated as not fully loss absorbing and therefore have to be amortised over a nine year period.
-The amount for PIBS included in Tier 1 capital resources is after 40% amortisation. - 3) Subordinated notes are unsecured and rank behind the claims of all depositors, creditors and investing members (other than holders of PIBS) of the Group.
-More details of the subordinated liabilities are included in Note 23 to the 2016 Annual Report and Accounts.
+The amount for PIBS included in Tier 1 capital resources is after 50% amortisation. - 3) Subordinated notes are unsecured and rank behind the claims of all depositors, creditors and investing members (other than holders of PIBS) of the Group.
+More details of the subordinated liabilities are included in Note 21 to the 2017 Annual Report and Accounts.
 Under CRD IV certain subordinated liabilities must be amortised over a nine year period.
-The amount of Subordinated Debt shown as Tier 2 capital is after the required amortisation has been deducted, which is 40% of the nominal value of the Subordinated Debt that requires amortising.
+The amount of Subordinated Debt shown as Tier 2 capital is after the required amortisation has been deducted, which is 50% of the nominal value of the Subordinated Debt that requires amortising, plus an additional £897k relating to Subordinated Debt which now has less than five years to its maturity date.